 Sunday’s Shark Tank ended with a pitch by three siblings—ages 15, 20, and 24—who were there to help sell a product created by their dad.
-That product, Cup Board Pro, sold more than $1 million in just 18 hours after the episode aired, and is currently sold out on Amazon.
+That product, Cup Board Pro, sold more than $1 million in just 18 hours after the episode aired, and then sold out on Amazon.

 Its creator, Keith Young, died this spring, just a few months before the episode taped in May, so his kids Kaley, Christian, and Keira pitched the product for him and are now running the company.